Totality for Mixed Inductive and Coinductive Types: The Language and its Semantics

-is well typed and sends elements of the domain $\Sem{\t{nat}}$ to the domain~$\Sem{\t{list}(\t{nat})}$ but its result on \t{Zero} contains all the natural numbers.
-This definition is not total because totality for~$\t{list}(\t{nat})$ contains only the finite lists (it is an inductive type).
+is well typed and sends elements of the domain $\Sem{\tt{nat}}$ to the domain~$\Sem{\tt{list}(\tt{nat})}$ but the image of \tt{Zero} is the infinite list containing all the natural numbers.
+This is not total because totality for~$\Sem{\tt{list}(\tt{nat})}$ contains only the finite lists.
 Similarly, the definition { }

 sends any stream to~$\bot$, which is non total.